Dear reader of ADxS.org, please excuse the disruption.

 7. Diagnosis and treatment of ADHD with cortisol / dexamethasone?

 Nonsuppression (a lack of cortisol reduction by dexamethasone) indicates a misalignment of the HPA axis, in the form of a lack of response of the glucocorticoid receptors that mediate HPA axis deactivation.
-We hypothesize such HPA axis misalignments as a possible cause of ADHD, and we believe the lack of HPA axis deactivation is typical of ADHD-HI.
+We hypothesize such HPA axis misalignment as a possible cause of ADHD, and we believe the lack of HPA axis deactivation is typical of ADHD-HI.

 The dexamethasone/CRH test, a further development of the previously used pure dexamethasone test, can be used to determine whether there is a problem with the shutdown of the HPA axis in the form of cortisol nonsupression.